 Shannon W. Anderson

-A past editor of The Accounting Review, Anderson serves on the editorial boards of Accounting, Organizations and Society; Production and Operations Management; and Management Accounting Research.
-She has served on committees for the American Accounting Association and the Management Accounting Section of the American Accounting Association.
+Anderson serves on seven editorial boards, including Accounting, Organizations and Society; the Journal of Management Accounting Research; Management Accounting Research.
+Previously she as served as associate editor or editor for The Accounting Review, Management Science, and Production and Operations Management.
+She has served on numerous committees for the American Accounting Association and the Management Accounting Section of the American Accounting Association.

 She received a doctorate and master’s degree in business economics at Harvard University and a B.S.E. in civil engineering at Princeton University.